 The Drifting Classroom by Kazuo Umezu is similar to the Lord of the Flies, except much darker.
 The environment is just as important as the characters in this story, and Kazuo Umezu developed both extremely well.

-It is one of the most disturbing horror manga I’ve read.
-It’s a story about survival, but it takes place in a school and the characters are all kids, which makes it all the more disturbing.
-The story starts off with the usual school shenanigans, but this all changes when things take a turn for the worse.
+It is one of the most disturbing manga I’ve read.
+It’s a survival story, but it takes place in a school and the characters are all kids, which makes it all the more disturbing.
+The story starts with the usual school shenanigans, but this all changes when things take a turn for the worse.
 When everything outside their school mysteriously disappears, these kids now find themselves fighting to survive in a terrifying desert wasteland.

 Gannibal by Masaaki Ninomiya